 Pastors or Ministers of Word and Sacrament are called and ordained by the church for ministry.
 With a seminary master of divinity degree, pastors are primarily responsible for the life of the community of believers.
 That is– preach the Gospel, forgive sins, interpret doctrine, and regularly celebrate the sacraments.
 Pastors also serve as institutional chaplains, administrators, teachers, and counselors.

-Deacons or Ministers of Word and Service are called and consecrated by the church for service.
+Deacons or Ministers of Word and Service are called and ordained by the church for service.
 With demonstrated competence in an appropriate specialization and a master’s level theological degree, deacons serve in church-related and secular positions extending the church’s ministry and mission of witness and care into the world to address societal needs.
 They often serve at the intersection of life where church meets the world and its problems.
-Deacons serve as institutional chaplains, counselors, advocates, educators, spiritual directors, gift discerners, health professionals, musicians, youth and familty ministers, parish visitors, and in many other ways, many sill to be discovered.
+Deacons serve as institutional chaplains, counselors, advocates, educators, spiritual directors, gift discerners, health professionals, musicians, youth and family ministers, parish visitors, and in many other ways, many still to be discovered.